kaminami/GInspector/README.md

 GInspector
 ==========

-GInspector is a graphical object inspector for Groovy(Java) environment.
+GInspector is a graphical object inspector for Groovy environment.
 You can send messages to Groovy(Java) objects.

 ## Requirements